 Abstract

-The primary objective of this cross-sectional observational study on organic dairies was to determine whether bulk tank milk quality, udder health, udder hygiene and milk production outcomes were associated with facility type.
+The primary objective of this cross-sectional observational study was to determine whether bulk tank milk quality, udder health, udder hygiene and milk production outcomes were associated with facility type on organic dairies.
 A secondary objective was to identify other management-related risk factors associated with bulk tank milk quality, udder health, udder hygiene, and milk production on organic dairy herds in Vermont.
-We aimed to collect bulk tank milk samples, udder hygiene scores, and complete a questionnaire on mastitis risk and bedding management practices on 40 farms, in order to compare herds using the two most common housing systems (freestalls, tiestalls) with those using a bedded pack, for organic dairy cattle in the state during the non-grazing season.
+We aimed to collect bulk tank milk samples, udder hygiene scores, and complete a questionnaire on mastitis risk and bedding management practices on 40 farms, in order to compare herds using the two most common housing systems (freestalls, tiestalls) with those using a bedded pack, for organic dairy cattle in the state during the non-grazing season (typically November-May).
+Variation in bedded pack management practices was observed, with two general styles, cultivated bedded packs and untilled deep bedded packs.
+Due to the limited number of herds using bedded packs to house lactating dairy cattle in Vermont (target population), we combined untilled and cultivated bedded pack systems for analysis in order to achieve our objective of describing udder hygiene, milk quality, and udder health on these loose-housing systems deeply-bedded with organic material.
 The study was completed on 21 farms (5 bedded packs, 6 freestalls, 10 tiestalls) before interruption due to the COVID-19 pandemic.
 Data captured from Dairy Herd Improvement Association records from the test closest to the date of the farm visit included average somatic cell score (SCS), standardized 150-day milk (pounds), % cows with current high SCS (SCS ≥4.0), % cows with newly elevated SCS (previous SCS <4.0 to current ≥4.0), and % cows with chronically elevated SCS (SCS ≥4.0 last two tests).
 Multivariable linear regression models were performed to describe outcomes by facility type, but suffered from limited statistical power due to small group sample sizes.
 Final results from unconditional comparisons showed that farms using each of the three facility types did not differ in metrics captured from Dairy Herd Improvement Association test data (cow-level udder health measures, milk production), bulk tank milk somatic cell count (BTSCC) and aerobic culture data, or udder hygiene scores.
 Subsequently, a secondary analysis was conducted using univariate linear regression to identify associations between herd management factors and outcomes for all 21 farms combined.
-Although not all differences found were statistically significant, numeric differences that may be biologically important are reported showing farms with deeper bedding had a lower BTSCC, lower newly elevated SCS, lower elevated current SCS, lower average SCS, and better udder hygiene metrics.
+Although not all differences found were statistically significant in this secondary analysis which combined all farms, numeric differences that may be biologically important are reported showing farms with deeper bedding had a lower BTSCC, lower newly elevated SCS, lower elevated current SCS, lower average SCS, and better udder hygiene metrics.
 Farms with lower mean udder hygiene scores had numerically lower chronically elevated SCS, lower elevated current SCS, and lower average SCS.
 The current study provides insight on factors affecting bulk tank milk quality, udder health and hygiene measures on organic dairy farms in Vermont.
-Because outcomes for bedded packs were comparable to more frequently used indoor housing systems (tiestalls and freestalls), we conclude that bedded pack facilities are a viable option for confinement during the non-grazing season for pasture-based herds interested in a loose-housing system in the Northeastern US.
+We could not reject the null hypothesis that milk quality and udder health outcomes differed by facility type Bedded pack facilities may be a viable option for confinement during the non-grazing season for pasture-based herds interested in a loose-housing system in the Northeastern US, but more research including a larger number of herds is needed to test this hypothesis.

 Keywords: Mastitis, organic dairy cattle, housing, bedded pack, milk quality